scott967/service.skinhelper.IP/README.md

     Select OHM sensors to monitor -- toggle to display the multi-delect dialog (requires Kodi restart -- bool default is true for first run or if sensorlist.json is missing, then false)
+    Use short values -- sets the value string for all monitored sensors (bool default is false) -- default is to provide fully characterized value such as "Termperatures - CPU Core #2 - 44.0°C".
+When set to true, value will be set to "44.0°C"
+    Enable debug logging -- enable addon debug logging (bool default is false) -- when set to true addon will log raw data received from OHM when Kodi debug level ogging is enabled